lackhead/dotfiles/README.md

 # make sure it doesn't freak out abou everything else in my home directory
 dotconf config status.showUntrackedFiles no

-# set to sparse checkout so we can ignore non-dotfiles
+# make sure it ignores the missing README.md and LICENSE files
-dotconf sparse-checkout set '!README.md' '!LICENSE'
+dotconf update-index --assume-unchanged README.md LICENSE
 ```

 ## General Usage
 Go ahead and update dotfiles as you see fit on whatever box you happen to be working on and use standard `git` techniques to manage the canonical copies in the repo.
-If you want to add more files, just do the same `dotconf add --sparse <filename>` and commit/push as above.
+If you want to add more files, just use `dotconf` to do the `add`/`commit`/`push` as per normal.